-Dr Deborah Jackson is a Lecturer in Contemporary Art Theory and Practice, she teaches Visual Culture in the School of Art in the BA and MA Contemporary Art Theory.
-She is also the course co-ordinator for Third Year Artistic Research and Fourth Year Visual Culture.
+Dr Deborah Jackson is a Lecturer in Contemporary Art Theory and Practice, she teaches Visual Culture in the School of Art on the BA programme and also on the MA Contemporary Art Theory programme.
+She is also the Course Organiser for MA Contemporary Art Theory - Curating; Practices; Methods; Self-Organise, and BA/MaFA - Artistic Research; and BA Visual Culture 4th Year.
 Deborah co-supervises MPhil/PhD students and is always interested in new enquiries in the areas associated with her research.
-She is the convenor for the School of Art research cluster group Futurity/Society/Action.

-From 2005-2007 Deborah was co-Director of Embassy, an artist-run gallery in Edinburgh.
+From 2006-2008 Deborah was co-Director of Embassy (est. 2004), an artist-run gallery in Edinburgh.
 She has also worked as Curator/Producer for the Edinburgh Art Festival, Scotland’s largest annual visual art festival.
 She also works as a Curatorial Researcher at Talbot Rice, the public art gallery of the University of Edinburgh.

 - 2013 PhD, University of Edinburgh